 In Halo, the Master Chief John-117 is apparently the last of the Spartan-IIs, a group of Super Soldiers that were wiped out when the Covenant destroyed Reach, the planet where the Spartan-IIs were created.
-However, the Expanded Universe reveals that at least nine other Spartan-IIs were still alive after the Battle of Reach.
+However, the Expanded Universe and Word of God reveals that at least fourteen other Spartan-IIs were still alive after the Battle of Reach.

 Additionally, the Spartan-IIs were not the only super soldiers in the UNSC; there are also the Spartan-IIIs (who star in Halo: Reach), some of whom survived the war with the Covenant, and the Spartan-IVs (the stars of both Halo 4's multiplayer and "Spartan-Ops" co-campaign), who came into service after the war.

 The absolutely adorable Whacka from the Paper Mario series is this, his species all but extinct from poaching.
 Hit him over the head, and you'll find out why—the bump falls off, and is one of the best healing items in the game (and according to the items's flavor text, is quite delicious.)
 Do it enough times, and you'll have killed the last Whacka, you bastard!

 Anduin Lothar, in the Warcraft series, is the last descendant of the Arathi bloodline.
 It is this trait that allowed him to bring high elves into the Alliance of Lordaeron as a way for the elves to pay off their life-debt owed to the Arathi during the Troll Wars.